 Endorsement of general registration for area of practice

-Psychologists with general registration that have completed an accredited higher degree and advanced supervised practice in a particular area of practice can apply for an area of practice endorsement on their general registration.
+Psychologists with general registration that have completed an approved postgraduate degree followed by a period of approved supervised practice in a particular area of practice can apply for an area of practice endorsement on their general registration.